game-libgdx-unity/Piggy-Run/README.md

+This repository is for educational purposes only, DO NOT use this for your commercial projects.

-﻿This is an simple gameplay demo.
+A Simple gameplay demo.
 You control a robot and try to survive under attack by the UFO.
  You need to switch to "Robot-run" branch to get this source code https://youtu.be/4mLaIZpOOjs